Native Coastal Cutthroat and Steelhead water on a coastal rainforest stream

 About me

 Fishing has been a part of my life for about as long as I can remember.
 I have lived in the Puget Sound region of Washington State in the USA for my entire life and as such I have been fortunate to be surrounded by amazing fishing opportunities.
 In 2003 I started my quest to catch and photograph as many native trout and salmon as possible and I continue to pursue this quest to this day.
 My passion for native trout has been a driving force in my life and has led me to pursue a career as fisheries researcher and biologist.
 From 2013 to 2017, I took a hiatus from my native trout quest to attend graduate school at the University of Washington.
-While at the University of Washington, I got my master’s degree doing research on the interactions between resident Rainbow Trout and juvenile Steelhead on the Olympic Peninsula in Washington State.
+While at the University of Washington, I got my master’s degree doing research on the interactions between resident Rainbow Trout and juvenile steelhead on the Olympic Peninsula in Washington State.
 I spent 11 years as a fisheries scientist with the Washington Department of Fish and Wildlife, specializing in issues surrounding hatchery wild interactions for salmon and steelhead, and steelhead life history and marine survival patterns.
 In 2022, I joined Trout Unlimited’s Wild Steelhead Initiative as their Steelhead Science Advisor.

 Updates